 2. Remind yourself that you are transporting your cat out of love.

 Yes, indoor cats need and deserve regular veterinary care, including annual wellness examinations.
 Don’t apologize to your cat for the necessary car ride to the clinic.
 Instead, proclaim your devotion to keeping her healthy.
 If necessary, repeat this mantra out loud: “I’m doing this out of love.”

 3. Turn the pet carrier into a kitty palace.

-Purposely leave it in a high-traffic room — such as your living room or dining room — and keep the door open.
-Add a comfy bed inside and, occasionally, while your cat is watching, toss a couple treats inside for her to go eat.
-If she is sleeping inside it, nonchalantly close the door, even for a few minutes, and when you open it, simply walk away in silence.
-You are conveying that the closed carrier is a safe haven for her.
+Purposely leave their carrier in a high-traffic room—such as your living room or dining room—and keep the door open.
+Add a comfy bed inside and, occasionally, while your cat is watching, toss a couple treats inside for them to go eat.
+If they are sleeping inside it, nonchalantly close the door, even for a few minutes, and when you open it, simply walk away in silence.
+You are conveying that the closed carrier is a safe haven for them.

 4. Fool your feline.

 Cats are clever.
 If the only time they ride in the car is to be poked and prodded at a vet clinic, they quickly figure out the destination.
 About six weeks ago, I adopted a then 5-month-old kitten named Casey from the local animal shelter.
 Each week, I fit him with his harness and leash, place him in his wheeled carrier and take him with me when we need to pick up pet items at the pet supply store.
 Casey loves it when I open a small cat treat bag at the store and allow him a few nibbles while we are in the checkout line.
 He has done his math: He gets more treats out of car rides than he does veterinary exams.